collabnix/dockerlabs/kubernetes/cheatsheets/kubectl.md

 # Edit the data in docker-registry.yaml in JSON using the v1 API format then create the resource using the edited data.
 kubectl create -f docker-registry.yaml --edit --output-version=v1 -o json

-# Create all the resources avaibale in the folder
+# Create all the resources available in the folder
 kubeclt create -f <folder_name>
 ```